 Independent financial advice

-Get your own independent financial advice about insurance, getting a mortgage and the fees you are likely to have to pay.
+Get your own independent financial advice about insurance, getting a mortgage and the fees you are likely to pay.
 It is illegal for real estate agents to give financial advice.

 'Cooling off periods'

 Be sure the property you are buying is what you want.
-‘Cooling off’ periods for residential property sales are not recognised in Tasmanian legislation.
-Also, there is no legal obligation for a purchaser to disclose defects in the quality of the property for sale.
-This is known as vendor disclosure.
+'Cooling-off' periods for residential property sales are not a requirement under the Property Agents and Land Transactions Act 2016 (the Act).
+Further, there is no requirement under the Act to disclose defects in the quality of the property for sale.
 Asking the right questions could save you money and trouble.
-“Buyer beware” is the position you should take.
+"Buyer beware" is the position you should take.

 Other information about the property for sale